aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 files = get_image_files(path/"images")
 ```

-Next, define the image transformations in PyTorch, including resizing, converting to `FloatTensor` data type, re-order dimension, and image normalisation with statistics from [ImageNet](http://www.image-net.org/) for transfer learning:
+Next, we define the image transformations in PyTorch, including resizing, converting to `FloatTensor` data type, re-order dimension, and image normalisation with statistics from [ImageNet](http://www.image-net.org/) for transfer learning:

 ```python
 from torchvision import transforms